I find where your processes break under pressure, rebuild them so those mistakes can't happen, then document everything so it runs without you.

 Available to clients who have completed a Full Process or Complete Transformation engagement.

 Fixed prices are confirmed after the initial Find & Fix engagement, once we both understand the scope.
 You'll always know the number before work begins.
-Every engagement starts with a free 20-minute call.
+Every engagement starts with a free call.
 No pitch.
 I ask a few questions, you ask a few, and we figure out together what makes sense.
 No surprises.

 The best way to understand what I do is to see what happened when I did it.